SebastianOschmann/MS00-MV04-Ecoometrics/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:ca48b41f72
-## Working with data frames IV
+## Task 3: Working with data frames IV

 ##### Proposed editing time: < 5 min.
 ##### Level: medium

-We want to learn more about birth weight.

-Therefore you must check the descriptive statistics of the variable bwght.
+We want to learn more about the birth weight.
+Therefore you can check the descriptive statistics of the variable `bwght`.
 The variable `bwght` is already loaded in the workspace.
+So you can use the R Console on the right side.

 What is the average birth weight?